DOOR Co-Creates Immersive “Life of a Neuron” Exhibit

 Accessing her childhood dream of becoming a neurosurgeon, Dani seized an opportunity to scrub into a neurosurgery where the patient was having a piece of their brain removed due to severe intractable epilepsy.
 Once the surgeon handed her the tissue, she placed it in a specially-developed fixative, and immediately took the tissue back to her lab.
 There, she spent many hours searching for a portion of the tissue which had normal (nonpathologic) neurons and was preserved adequately by the fixative, which, unlike in animal models, did not perfuse the tissue for rapid, high quality fixation.

 After several days, Dani’s micropipette, filled with the fluorescent dye Alexa 568, finally impaled the perfect neuron.
 “This is the one!” she exclaimed to excited lab members, awestruck by the opportunity to witness a PI performing experiments.
 The neuron was imaged at Zuckerman’s Cellular Imaging core facility on the (then brand new) Nikon confocal system equipped with a Yokogawa CSU-W1 spinning disk.
 “We were one of the first groups to use this awesome microscope shortly after my arrival to Columbia,” she says.
 Hundreds of megabytes of raw imaging data were given to the artists who took it from there.
-“We, including postdoc Kristin Anderson [hyperlink], also worked with the artists to help them understand the basics of neurons and develop the story of the life of a neuron.”
+“We, including postdoc Kristin Anderson, also worked with the artists to help them understand the basics of neurons and develop the story of the life of a neuron.”

 The exhibit debuted in Washington, DC, in 2021, then moved to Chelsea Market in New York City in 2022.
 The 20-minute audiovisual experience features the single neuron Dani captured, rendered in various ways to tell its life story from birth through development, adult life, aging and finally death.
 A side exhibit includes a short documentary describing how she obtained the neuron.